Prague Quadrennial

 Held in Prague once every four years since 1967, the Prague Quadrennial of Performance Design and Space or Prague Quadrennial is the world's largest event in the field of scenography, consisting of a competitive presentation of contemporary work in a variety of performance design disciplines and genres including costume, stage, lighting, sound design, and theatre architecture for dance, opera, drama, site-specific, multi-media performances, and performance art.
+Informally considered the 'Olympics of Scenography' alongside Exhibition of Countries and Regions and the Student Exhibition is a curated program of performances, talks, workshops, and other displays.
+The event now attracts over 10,000 visitors over 10 days in June.

 History

 During the São Paulo Art Biennial in 1959, a special exhibit, designed by František Tröster, illustrated the development of Czech and Slovak stage design and theatre architecture during the period from 1914-1959.
 The result of the exhibition was a gold medal for Czechoslovakia.
 Continued Czech success during the next three Biennales led to an offer for Prague to host an international exhibition of stage design in Europe.
 Since its premiere in 1967, the international exhibition has been held regularly every four years, and has come to be known as the Prague Quadrennial.

 Important artists who marked the history of the theater and the scenography participated and exposed at the Prague Quadrennial, such as Salvador Dalí, Josef Svoboda, Oscar Niemayer, Tadeusz Kantor, Guy-Claude François and Ralph Koltai, as well as figures of the contemporary theater, such as Robert Wilson, Heiner Goebbels and Renzo Piano.